flutter/website/src/docs/development/ui/navigation/deep-linking.md

   channels, see [Switching Flutter channels][switching-channels].
 {{site.alert.end}}

-Flutter supports deep linking on iOS, Android and web browsers in the dev channel.
-Users opening a URL will display a specific screen in your app.
-By following these steps, your can launch and display routes via named routes (either with the [`routes`][routes] parameter or [`onGenerateRoute`][onGenerateRoute]), or by using the [Router][] widget.
+Flutter supports deep linking on iOS, Android, and web browsers in the dev channel.
+Opening a URL displays that screen in your app.
+With the following steps, you can launch and display routes by using named routes (either with the [`routes`][routes] parameter or [`onGenerateRoute`][onGenerateRoute]), or by using the [`Router`][Router] widget.

 {{site.alert.secondary}}
-  [Navigator 2.0][] is now called [Router][], which allows you to declaratively set the routes are currently shown based on your app state.
+  **Version note:** [Navigator 2.0][] is now called [`Router`][Router], which allows you to declaratively set the displayed routes based on the app's current state.
   This API is opt-in.
 {{site.alert.end}}

 If you're running the app in a web browser, there's no additional setup required.
 Route paths are handled in the same way as an iOS or Android deep link.
-Web apps currently read the path from the url fragment by default (`/#/path/to/app/screen`)
+By default, web apps read the deep link path from the url fragment using the pattern: `/#/path/to/app/screen`.

-To follow along, create a new Flutter project with [the Router widget sample][router-sample] in flutter/samples.
+To follow along, create a new Flutter project with [the `Router` widget sample][router-sample] in flutter/samples.

 ## Enable deep linking on Android